Coronavirus: From conspiracy theories to community transmission, two Indian experts answer questions

 Does India already have community transmission of the novel coronavirus?
 When will India see a peak of the Covid-19 outbreak caused by the virus?
 How effective has the Indian government’s response been and what more needs to be done?

 On March 24, in a web conference moderated by Subhra Priyadarshini, chief editor of Nature India, two experts responded to a range of questions asked by journalists.
 Dr Gagandeep Kang is a clinical scientist and executive director of the Translational Health Science and Technology Institute, an autonomous government organisation.
 Dr Shahid Jameel is a virologist and the chief executive officer of Wellcome Trust DBT India Alliance.
-The International AIDS Vaccine Initiative was the fourth organisation involved in the initiative.
+The IAVI was the fourth organisation involved in the initiative.

 Excerpts from the conference: